searchinglokesh/AOS_SIGNALS/README.md

 4. **No Support for Job Control**: There is no ability to group processes and suspend or resume them collectively.

-# Advantages of Reliable Signals
+# What are the Advantages of Reliable Signals

 ## Persistent Handler
 Signal handlers remain installed even after the signal occurs, eliminating the need for explicit reinstallation.